 (the shopping process begins)

-Many of these employees receive commission, some don’t.
+Many of these employees receive a commission, some don’t.
 There’s good and bad in both.
 The bad in commission is some salespeople will care about their bonus more than your best interest.
 You hope this isn’t the case, and there is some good in commission: usually, these employees are better educated on flooring products.

 Non-commissioned floor employees may just be a “body” out there to help you.
 They don’t really know too much about flooring, and definitely aren’t an expert.